kreddy37/completed_projects/README.md

 - **spotify_Analysis**: A predictive analysis on song recommendations from Spotify.
 - **sudoku_Solver**: An interactive solver for API-generated sudoku puzzles.
 - **players_21 and players_22**: datasets for the fifa_Analysis project
 - **gsax_analysis**: A predictive analysis for goals saved above expected for goalies for the 2024-25 season based on statistics from the 2023-24 season.
+- **NLP analysis**: A predicitive model trained on reddit posts from the r/Hockey subreddit for topic detection